Tabernol/securityPractice/README.md

 # 1. Overview

-The primary goal of this project is to gain a deeper understanding of Spring Security OAuth2 and explore other related technologies.
+The primary goal of this project is to gain a deeper understanding of Spring Security and OAuth2 and explore other related technologies.
 It serves as a learning ground for implementing secure authentication and authorization.

 # 2. Features